Patients & Families

 How Does a Medicine Reach Patients?

 A clinical trial is a critical step in the development of new medicines.
-It is designed to evaluate the safety and effectiveness of an investigational treatment in patients, under the supervision of physicians and in accordance with strict ethical standards.
-Participation in a clinical trial is always voluntary and occurs only after patients receive complete and clear information.
+Clinical trials span multiple phases and are designed to evaluate the safety and effectiveness of an investigational treatment in patients, under the supervision of physicians and in accordance with strict ethical standards.
+Participation in a clinical trial is always voluntary and occurs only after patients receive and agree to the potential risks and benefits of the study.

 Discovery & Preclinical Research